Skip to main content

 Real Estate

-May be given at its current market value allowing a full deduction and avoiding capital gains tax on the appreciation.
+It may be given at its current market value, allowing a full deduction and avoiding capital gains tax on the appreciation.

 Life Insurance